jtkim-kaist/VAD/README.md

 ## Example

 The example matlab script is `main.m`.
 Just run it on the matlab.
 The result will be like following figure.

-To apply the toolkit to other speech data, the speech data should be sampled with 16kHz sampling frequency.
+Note: To apply this toolkit to other speech data, the speech data should be sampled with 16kHz sampling frequency.

 ![alt tag](https://user-images.githubusercontent.com/24668469/32533149-5526a77e-c492-11e7-909f-a7c7983d9dd4.jpg)